realness-online/web/docs/architecture.md

 # Code Map
 All of the root files are for building realness. `workers.config` builds the workers, `vue.config` is build instructions for the web application.

-Running `yarn deploy` will fully exersize the application creating reports on code coverage, linting, and reporting on what files are being created and their sizes.
+Running `yarn deploy` will fully exercise the application creating reports on code coverage, linting, and reporting on what files are being created and their sizes.

 ## `public/`
 Contains static files that get merged into the `dist` directory with the built files.